-Why 2-3 hours visit duration is ideal for couple trip: Couples can explore five themed courses, join a hands-on tour, enjoy the café, and stroll in Utsubo Park in one visit.
+Why 2-3 hours visit duration is ideal for couple trip: Gives time to explore all five themed courses, book a paid tour, relax at the café, and stroll in Utsubo Park.

-Tip: Pick up English leaflets at the desk and start early to move at your own pace.
+Tip: Pick up an English map at the desk to follow each zone in sequence.

-Join a small group to build circuits or test material samples with staff guidance.
+Build simple circuits and test material samples with staff guidance.

 Techno-kun Healthy Club:

-Use a robot to measure height, weight, and muscle power, then get your “physical strength age.”
+Use a robot to measure height, weight, and calculate your “physical strength age.”

-Order hot or cold drinks, light snacks, and simple meals in the hall’s café area.
+Enjoy hot and cold drinks, light snacks, and simple meals inside the hall.

 Utsubo Park Stroll:

-Walk three minutes north to see the rose garden, pond, and walking paths.
+Walk three minutes to a rose garden, pond, and walking paths.

 CP T